learn-co-curriculum/phase-4-mock-challenge-camping-fun/README.md

 ### GET /campers/:id

-If the `Camper` exists, return JSON data in the format below:
+If the `Camper` exists, return JSON data in the format below. **Note**: you will need to serialize the data for this response differently than for the `GET /campers` route.
+Make sure to include an array of activities for each camper.

 ```json
 {